eedugon/eck-logs-and-metrics/docs/default_logs_kubernetes.md

 ### Manifest Highlights:

-- Filebeat runs as a DaemonSet in `namespace` monitoring
+- Filebeat runs as a DaemonSet in the namespace `monitoring` (feel free to change that).

-- `HostNetwork: true`
+- `HostNetwork: true`: Provides better metadata (not really needed).

+- Runs in privileged mode (`runAsUser: 0`): Needed for mounting host directories with logs and also for hostPath volume (persistent) for data path.

 - Hints based autodiscover configured to fetch logs from all pods by default:

 ```